25 Meanings

 He lives these years that I walk blind

-All these years can not be mine
+All these years cannot be mine

 Tomorrow begat tomorrow